rsyncOSX/RsyncOSXdocs/content/post/Built.md

-title =  "How are the apps built?" tags = ["built"] categories = ["general information"] lastmod = "2022-12-29"
+title =  "How are the apps built?" tags = ["built"] categories = ["general information"] lastmod = "2023-01-03"
 +++
-This page is under development.

-This page is an overview of the main components of RsyncOSX and RsyncUI.
+*Under development.* This page is an overview of the main components of RsyncOSX and RsyncUI.
 The development of the apps has been an evolving process.
+The open source community has been and still are a great resource for ideas and how to solve spesific tasks.
 Both apps are today stable and in a state of maintenace.
-Google and the open source community has been and still are great resources for ideas and how to solve spesific tasks.
 Some numbers:

 | App      | Lines of code | Swift files |
 | ----------- | ----------- |   ----------- |